sabeehtaqi/projects/cibeh/README.md

 ### Instructional demo

-This demo shows how to read CSV data for the project into a map of counties for the entire US.
+This demo, adapted slighly from the [class 5 demo](https://umbcvis.github.io/classes/class-05), shows how to plot the GeoJSON data from the project repo.

 *  https://umbcvis.github.io/projects/cibeh/